muratkeremozcan/prod-ready-serverless/notes.md

 #### Using a simple logger

 The [AWS Lambda Powertools](https://awslabs.github.io/aws-lambda-powertools-typescript/latest/) has a number of utilities to make it easier to build production-ready serverless applications.
-The project is also available in Python, Java and .Net.
 One of the tools available is a very simple logger that supports structured logging (amongst other things).

 1. Install the logger